 Editor’s Note: This section provides an introduction to the framework developed for employing Edge and Fog technologies in oneM2M.
 Key terminology should be formalized for use in all subsequent sections.

+oneM2M Platform Optimization Scenarios

+Editor’s Note: This section provides scenarios where Edge and Fog technologies are sought to bring optimizations to oneM2M platform implementations.
+It is recommended that each scenario is used to derive one or more Key Issues.

 Architectural Models and Assumptions